 ** I received this novel from NetGalley and Harlequin-Graydon House Books in exchange for an honest review**

-The novels follows two characters, Orla and Marlow and takes place in two time periods, 2015 and 2025.
+This novel follows two characters, Orla and Marlow, and takes place in two time periods, 2015 and 2025.
 Followers is told from two perspectives.
 Normally I don’t enjoy reading this type of novel, but it works really well for Followers.
 The two perspectives offer insights into Orla and Marlow’s different but similar worlds – how Orla’s world became Marlow’s.
 I saw a very human side to the characters, they seemed so relatable to me, and even though this novel had a science-fiction feel to it, it could still take place today, it’s still so relevant to what we’re seeing on social media today.

 The one word that comes to mind when I think of Followers is “relevant.”
 I’ve never read a book that was more relevant to today’s technology than this book.
 I was hooked from the very first sentence.
-This book had me spellbound, I only put it down when it was absolutely necessary – like for Christmas diner.
-I remember that I couldn’t stop talking about this book all throughout dinner.
+This book had me spellbound, I only put it down when it was absolutely necessary – like for Christmas dinner.
+I remember that I couldn’t stop talking about this book throughout dinner.
 I finished Followers in four days, but I easily could have finished it sooner.
-I love this book, it made me reflect back on how we use social media, how a person becomes famous or becomes an Instagram “influencer” which is exactly what Floss is.
-This novel asks the questions of how a person becomes famous and at what lengths will a person go to gain that status and to stay in the spotlight.
+I love this book, it made me reflect back on how we use social media, and how a person becomes famous or becomes an Instagram “influencer” which is exactly what Floss is.
+This novel asks the questions of how a person becomes famous and to what lengths will a person go to gain that status and stay in the spotlight.

-This has to be one of my Top Five books of 2019, so much that I bought it once it was published.
+This has to be one of my Top Five books of 2019, so much so that I bought it once it was published.
 I’m pretty sure I squealed with delight when I saw it in my local bookstore.
 My boyfriend is used to this by now, whenever we go to the mall (where my bookstore is) we stop there and I grab a book… or two… sometimes three.
 I can’t wait to give this book another read, I feel like I missed certain elements to it when I read this book the first time.
 I just want to get absorbed in it all over again.
 Even as I’m typing this I want to grab Followers and re-read it with a cup of coffee.

-I get passionate about a book that makes me feel a wide range of emotions, a book that leaves me to question everything that I’ve read, and a book that leaves me feeling exhausted at the end in the best possible way.
+I get passionate about a book that makes me feel a wide range of emotions, a book that leaves me to question everything that I’ve read and a book that leaves me feeling exhausted at the end in the best possible way.
 Followers made me reconsider how I use my social media accounts, I was tempted to delete most of them when I finished the book, but I decided to cut back on my usage of them and I became more aware of what I was posting on my personal and bookstagram accounts.